 - Back up and ensure there is an audit trail for important business information: With a secure backup and audit trail for all key business information, you won't know whether there has been a data breach or unauthorized access or changes to your data

-- Use sophisticated cyber security software: Antivirus and antimalware software is important but is often not sufficient.
+- Use sophisticated cybersecurity software: Antivirus and antimalware software is important but is often not sufficient.
 Your organization needs to be continuously monitoring for data exposures and sending automated vendor security questionnaires out.

-Many nation states actors are committing cyber attacks against one another including the United States, United Kingdom, Ukraine, North Korea and Russia.
+Many nation-states actors are committing cyber attacks against one another including the United States, United Kingdom, Ukraine, North Korea, and Russia.
 That said, China and the US have the two most sophisticated cyber warfare capabilities.
-Outside of nation states there are also non-nation states entities that perform cyber terrorism to shutdown critical national infrastructure like energy, transportation and government operations or to coerce and intimidate the government or civilian population.
+Outside of nation-states, there are also non-nation states entities that perform cyber terrorism to shut down critical national infrastructures like energy, transportation, and government operations or to coerce and intimidate the government or civilian population.

-The PLA believe that seizing control of an opponent's information flow and establishing information dominance is fundamental to warfare success.
+The PLA believes that seizing control of an opponent's information flow and establishing information dominance is fundamental to warfare success.
 By focusing on attacking infrastructure to disrupt transmission and information processing gives the PLA cyber dominance over their enemies.
 The PLA may use electronic jammers, electronic deception and suppression techniques to achieve interruption.

 They may also use more traditional techniques like viruses or hacking techniques to sabotage information processes.
 The key focal point is to weaken the enemy's cyber abilities to maximize the physical offensive.

 The United States focuses on security plans in response to cyber warfare, acting in defense rather than attacking.
-The responsibility for cyber security is divided between the Department of Homeland Security (Homeland Security), the Federal Bureau of Investigation (FBI) and the Department of Defense (DOD)
+The responsibility for cybersecurity is divided between the Department of Homeland Security (Homeland Security), the Federal Bureau of Investigation (FBI) and the Department of Defense (DOD).

 Recently Cyber Command was formed as a dedicated department to tend to cyber threats to ensure the President can navigate and control information systems via the Internet.
-Cyber Command is a military subcommand under US Strategic Command and is responsible for protecting military cyber infrastructure.
-Cyber Command is made up of Army Forces Cyber Command, Twenty-fourth Air Force, Fleet Cyber Command and Marine Forces Cyber Command.
+Cyber Command is a military subcommand under US Strategic Command and is responsible for protecting military cyberinfrastructure.
+Cyber Command is made up of Army Forces Cyber Command, Twenty-fourth Air Force, Fleet Cyber Command, and Marine Forces Cyber Command.

-Both state and non-state actors target the United States in cyber warfare, cyber espionage and other cyber attacks, so Cyber Command was designed to dissuade potential adversarial attacks by conducting cyber operations of its own.
+Both state and non-state actors target the United States in cyber warfare, cyber espionage, and other cyber attacks, so Cyber Command was designed to dissuade potential adversarial attacks by conducting cyber operations of its own.